garazdawi/alm/ASSEMBLER.md

 ## {brt, Test, FalseLabel}

-A branching test instruction which jump to `FalseLabel` if `Test` is 0, and continues executing the next instruction otherwise.
+A branching test instruction which jumps to `FalseLabel` if `Test` is 0, and continues executing the next instruction otherwise.

 ## {gt, Left, Right, Dest}